hexagoncircle/ryan-mulligan-dev/src/blog/handling-events-web-components.md

 }
 ```

-Switching to `handleEvent()` removes the need to store the event callback function.
+Switching to `handleEvent()` removes the need to store the event handler.
 Passing `this` into the event listener will run the component's `handleEvent()` method every time we click.

 ```js
 constructor() {